Tourists from all over the world flock to this

 There is no use keeping secrets in China, as the

-emphasis on Groupiness leads to a sort of immediate knowledge of what everyone is up to.
-The plus side of this is that
+emphasis on Groupness leads to a sort of immediate knowledge of what everyone is up to.

-you are always helped with your travel problems, if you can but communicate your needs and wants to the ever helpful people
+with your travel problems, if you can but communicate your needs and wants to the ever helpful people about you.

 My students bubbled with plans to have me meet